Wall Street Pummels Canada Goose Holdings Inc. (GOOS) After Recent Earnings Report

 GOOS’s Market Performance

-GOOS stocks went up by 4.95% for the week, with a monthly drop of -0.67% and a quarterly performance of 58.51%, while its annual performance rate touched 4.45%.
-The volatility ratio for the week stands at 3.75% while the volatility levels for the past 30 days are set at 4.38% for Canada Goose Holdings Inc..
-The simple moving average for the period of the last 20 days is 5.86% for GOOS stocks with a simple moving average of 40.00% for the last 200 days.
+GOOS stocks went up by 12.29% for the week, with a monthly jump of 15.48% and a quarterly performance of 60.37%, while its annual performance rate touched 2.57%.
+The volatility ratio for the week stands at 4.23% while the volatility levels for the past 30 days are set at 4.45% for Canada Goose Holdings Inc..
+The simple moving average for the period of the last 20 days is 14.68% for GOOS stocks with a simple moving average of 51.37% for the last 200 days.

 Analysts’ Opinion of GOOS

-Many brokerage firms have already submitted their reports for GOOS stocks, with Berenberg repeating the rating for GOOS by listing it as a “Buy.”
-The predicted price for GOOS in the upcoming period, according to Berenberg is $43 based on the research report published on October 27th of the current year 2020.

-Cowen, on the other hand, stated in their research note that they expect to see GOOS reach a price target of $36, previously predicting the price at $23.
-The rating they have provided for GOOS stocks is “Outperform” according to the report published on September 30th, 2020.

-Exane BNP Paribas gave a rating of “Underperform” to GOOS, setting the target price at $21 in the report published on September 10th of the current year.
+Berenberg gave a rating of “Buy” to GOOS, setting the target price at $43 in the report published on October 27th of the current year.

-Volatility was left at 4.38%, however, over the last 30 days, the volatility rate increased by 3.75%, as shares sank -1.41% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +42.03% upper at present.
+Volatility was left at 4.45%, however, over the last 30 days, the volatility rate increased by 4.23%, as shares surge +14.69% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +39.73% upper at present.

-During the last 5 trading sessions, GOOS rose by +4.95%, which changed the moving average for the period of 200-days by +10.17% in comparison to the 20-day moving average, which settled at $33.65.
-In addition, Canada Goose Holdings Inc. saw -1.63% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOOS rose by +12.29%, which changed the moving average for the period of 200-days by +21.05% in comparison to the 20-day moving average, which settled at $33.95.
+In addition, Canada Goose Holdings Inc. saw 6.65% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GOOS